atul-jee/credx-ai-hackathon-2025/README.md

-# ⚡ CredX AI Job Recommendation
+# ⚡ CredX AI Job Recommendation- TASK 2

 An AI-powered job recommendation system that suggests jobs based on user preferences and provides AI-generated explanations.
 Built for **CredX Hackathon 2025**.